tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/地址生成器_intl_en.md

 With the address generator, you can select an added push/playback domain name to quickly generate the corresponding push/playback address.

 ## Prerequisites
-There should be at least one available domain name in [Domain Management](https://intl.cloud.tencent.com/document/product/267/31056) in the [LVB Console](https://console.cloud.tencent.com/live).
+There should be at least one available domain name in [Domain Management](https://intl.cloud.tencent.com/document/product/267/31056) in the [CSS console](https://console.cloud.tencent.com/live).

 ## Directions
-1. Log in to the LVB Console, select **Auxiliary Tools** > **[Address Generator](https://console.cloud.tencent.com/live/addrgenerator/addrgenerator)** to open the Address Generator.
+1. Log in to the CSS console, select **Auxiliary Tools** > **[Address Generator](https://console.cloud.tencent.com/live/addrgenerator/addrgenerator)** to open the Address Generator.
 3. Configure as follows on the Address Generator page:
 	1. Select the type, such as **push domain** or **playback domain**.
 	2. Select a domain name you have already added on the Domain Management page.